Iowa's Assistive Devices "Lemon Law"

 The Assistive Devices Warranty Act protects consumers in other ways.
 A manufacturer or dealer cannot enforce a lease of an assistive device against a consumer who got a refund under the warranty.
 A manufacturer or dealer cannot resell or lease an assistive device returned under the warranty because of a defect without telling why the device was returned.
 A consumer harmed by a violation of the warranty act may sue the manufacturer or the dealer for damages.
 The assistive devices lemon law lets a consumer make any other legal claims he or she has in addition to what the lemon law provides.

 Some other laws may cover an assistive device.
 You may be able to enforce promises made by the seller.
 The law may give you some rights if the seller made promises that he or she knew were false or if you paid far more than the device was worth.
 If you want advice on the laws that may cover an assistive advice, you should speak to an attorney.

 Where to Get Help with Assistive Device Consumer Problems

 Because an assistive device will perform an important role in your life, it's a good idea to do what you can to choose one that works for you.
 If you take some care in selecting a device, it may be possible to avoid future problems.
-For advice on shopping for the equipment you need to overcome your disability, you can call Iowa Compass at 1-800-779-2001 and ask for "IPAT" - Iowa Programs for Assistive Technology.
+For advice on shopping for the equipment you need to learn, work, play and participate in community life safely and independently, you can call Easterseals Iowa Assistive Technology Program at 1-866-866-8782 or go online at www.iowaat.org.
 If you have problems with an assistive device, you may have some rights under Iowa law.
 If you need a lawyer but can't afford one, you may be able to get help from Iowa Legal Aid.
 You can also contact the Iowa Attorney General's Consumer Protection Division at 1-888-777-4590 (or 281-5926 in the Des Moines calling area) to file a complaint or for advice.